juniorsundarCasual/TGT/vault/volume-5.chapter-375.md

 As the two members shook their heads, he continued, "I don't want you people to take this knowledge for granted, that's all."

-He then pulled out two large parchment papers and a writing utensil, and started to scribble on them.
+He then pulled out two large parchment papers and a writing utensil and started to scribble on them.

-"This is a simple radio wave generating device," he narrated while drawing the schematic.
+"This is a simple radio wave-generating device," he narrated while drawing the schematic.
 "There are primarily four sections to this divided into two parallel circuits.
 This button here is what you hold down to generate the radio wave.
 One terminal of the button is connected to this cell, while the other is connected to one end of an electromagnetic coil.
 The other end of the coil is connected to a pin, which is in contact with a thin spring-loaded iron plate, which has one end connecting to the other cell terminal.
-Note here that the tip of the iron-plate is positioned right in front of the electromagnet.
+Note here that the tip of the iron plate is positioned right in front of the electromagnet.
 When you hold down the button, the circuit completes.
 The current runs from the battery and into the electromagnet (turning it on), which causes the iron plate to get pulled towards it which in turn causes the circuit to break.
-As this happens, the plate returns to original position, and while the button is still pressed, the circuit is completed again.
+As this happens, the plate returns to its original position, and while the button is still pressed, the circuit is completed again.
 And thus the process repeats itself."

 "Isn't this just a buzzer?"
 Markus commented.